-There is a lot to think about and lots of emotion.
-You will need the support of your partner and family (particularly being sensitive to the understanding of any young children), and you will need clear information about the process and implications before you decide to go ahead.
+There is a lot to think about and a lot of emotions involved in any surrogacy journey.
+You will need the support of your partner and family and you will need to be sensitive to the understanding of any young children.
+We will help you to decide whether surrogacy is right for you, giving you clear information about the process and implications before you decide to go ahead.

-There are different types of surrogacy and you could be:
+There are two types of surrogacy:

+We can help you to understand the implications of becoming a surrogate, and the options available, so that you can reach a decision about whether surrogacy is for you.
 At Brilliant Beginnings, we only match gestational/host surrogates but will happily signpost traditional surrogates to alternative organisations.
-We can help you to understand the implications of becoming a surrogate, and the options available, so that you can reach a decision about whether surrogacy is for you.

 We have a fantastic group of surrogates and we are proud to work with all of them.
 Who better to tell you a little about what it’s like to be a surrogate than one of our own: